How important is your salons or barbers location?

 Out of Hours

 You may be receiving messages and emails out of hours from clients making enquiries and looking to book.
 It takes time out of your evening to reply and maybe even wait till your back in the salon to see what appointments you have available making the client wait.
 You may even forget to reply.
 Trust me – it happens.
 I was recently chatting to a salon owner who had missed out on appointments from enquiries he was receiving through Facebook as he wasn’t able to get back to them quick enough.
-‘Why don’t they just phone the salon?!’ he said.
-I asked him if he had booked a hotel recently, which he had, and had done so online!
+‘Why don’t they just phone the salon?’ he said.
+I asked him if he had booked a hotel recently, which he had and guess where?
+Online of course.

 Clients want to be able to book appointments quick and easy.
-If you’re not making it easy – someone else will be.
+If you’re not making it easy for them – someone else will.